"Go

 day-job, editing, and work on his novel.
 Vanessa felt strongly that this was a

 huge cop out.
 She felt let down.
-I
+How do we guard

 feel I should tell you about Gorginski's mice: Greg Gorginski was a colleague